"Chakra" comes from the Sanskrit word for wheel, and is more commonly translated to mean a point of physical or spiritual energy in the human body.

 Located between the eyebrows, this chakra is related to your intuition.

-Signs of a balanced ajna chakra include healthy eyes, head, and an in-tuned intuition.
+Signs of a balanced ajna chakra include healthy eyes, head, and an in-tune intuition.
 In addition, this chakra is closely related to the pineal gland, which secretes melatonin.
 It is thought that this means healthy, uninterrupted sleep can often be found by aligning your ajna chakra.

 This is one chakra that I have been working on, because women have very strong intuitions and it is a gift we should foster.
 How I work on it is by lighting spearmint or jasmine candles and cooking with lots of bay and sage.
 Also, it is a good excuse to hold my Child’s Pose a few deep breaths longer!